-Children, especially those who are very young, often have difficulty expressing their emotions.
-Sometimes this is because they’re frustrated or upset, but it could also be because they simply lack the appropriate vocabulary.
+Young children often have difficulty expressing their emotions.
+This may be because they’re frustrated, upset, or lack the appropriate vocabulary.
 Being able to notice nonverbal cues is essential in such instances.

 “If pediatrics were really just ear infections and colds all day, it would be easy,” Dr. Hill explains.
 “But the hard part is sorting out the serious pathology from the quotidian and not missing the rare stuff.”

 A playful attitude and pediatrics go hand in hand.
 That’s partly why Dr. Hill chose the field.
 He didn’t initially intend to become a pediatrician, but he found it brought him the most joy.

 "I’m getting paid to do something that is inherently, intensely fun."

 “I’m getting paid to do something that is inherently, intensely fun,” Dr. Hill says.
 “If you feel that way about the best parts of the job, then you can cope with the less enjoyable aspects.”

 Be an MD with impact

 Being a good pediatrician requires a unique combination of qualities as well as technical skills that can only be acquired with the right education and training.
 If you’re interested in pursuing a pediatrician career, it might be time to start comparing medical schools.

 Learn more about how you can select an institution that meets your needs by checking out our article, “How to Choose a Medical School: 9 Things to Evaluate Before Accepting.”

 *This article was originally published in May 2019.
 It has since been updated to reflect information relevant to 2021.